Published on

 • Improve coordination during ICE sessions

-• Enhance project transparency for clients and stakeholders
+• Enhance transparency for clients and stakeholders

 • Reduce construction delays and cost overruns